source-elements/plugins/source-connect-now/README.txt

 *Using the Wordpress Admin screen*

-1. Click Plugins, Add New
+1. Click Plugins, Add New and choose 'Upload'
-2. Search for advanced iframe
+2. Choose 'source-connect-now.zip'
-3. Install and Activate it
+3. Install Now and Activate it
 4. Place '[source-connect-now username=""]' in your pages or posts.
 Make sure to add your username.
 5. Optionally change the settings with shortcode attributes (see below).

 *Using FTP*

-1. Upload 'source-connect-now' to the '/wp-content/plugins/' directory
+1. Unzip and upload the folder 'source-connect-now' to the '/wp-content/plugins/' directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place '[advanced_iframe securitykey=""]' in your pages or posts. the security key can be found at Settings -> Advanced iframe
+3. Place '[source-connect-now username=""]' in your pages or posts.
+Make sure to add your username.

 == Other Notes ==
 = Source-Connect Now attributes =